SBA

 1. Login into the computer using your NICE account.
 In case you experience network problems you should contact the CERN network support service and ask for help or advice 77777.

-2. Launch the Lab View application called "MNP22" by either the desktop shortcut or via Start/All Programs/MNP22.
-Once the program started the initial control panel should be visible.
+2. Launch the CESAR application called "MNP" by either the desktop shortcut or via Start.

 Note: